“I eventually became exhausted, uninspired, stuck and broke as fuck.”

-I’ve been through it all in both my music and wellness careers and upon facing some of my deepest, darkest fears, I was able to create perhaps my greatest win yet: the “Performance Mindset Program.”
+I’ve been through it all in both my music and wellness careers, and upon facing some of my deepest, darkest fears, I was able to create perhaps my greatest win yet: Fearce Academy.

 Before I was verbal I was musical.

-By age 8 I was using the front porch of my childhood home in the 1000 Islands, as a stage for my entire neighbourhood to watch on their lawn chairs.
+FACT: By age 8 I was using the front porch of my childhood home in the 1000 Islands as a stage for my entire neighbourhood to watch on their lawn chairs.

 Every spring and summer beyond that point, I spent my days in rehearsal halls, crowded dressing rooms and under the big bright lights on stage.

 In the beginning, I was fearless…. unstoppable and completely liberated from the troubles of my life onstage.

-By the time I hit my first year of high school, the combination of bullies, bad skin, body issues and beginning to perform solo triggered the start my stage fright.
+By the time I hit my first year of high school, the combination of bullies, bad skin, body issues and beginning to perform solo more often triggered the start my stage fright.

 At that time, every flaw and fear I had was amplified inside.

-My strict rehearsal schedule and eccentric lifestyle consistently had me feeling like an outcast among my peers.
+My strict rehearsal schedule and eccentric lifestyle only contributed to me feeling like an outcast among my peers.

 I was misunderstood and lonely.